bcgov/nr-fds-pyetl/docs/data_load.md

 environment.

 **Assumptions:**
-1. The DDL has been extracted and configured with flyway migrations
+1. The DDL has been extracted and executed using flyway to a dockerized oracle database
 1. Object Storage buckets have been procured
 1. Data has already been extracted from LOB databases and loaded to object storage
-1. Current version of tooling only supports tables.

 # Data Load Instructions